Cealgull/Middleware/README.md

 ### Load Test

-'tests/py/locust' this is the load tests based on the famous [locust](https://locust.io/) framework.
-To Install and run,
+`tests/py/locust` this is the load tests based on the famous [locust](https://locust.io/) framework.

+To run the load test, perform the following setup.

 ``` console
 user@localhost:/path/to/middleware/tests/py/ $ pipx install locust